-Marines send F-35 stealth fighter squadron to Iwakuni in first deployment | The Japan Times
+U.S. Marines send F-35 stealth fighter squadron to Iwakuni in first overseas operational deployment | The Japan Times

-WASHINGTON – The U.S. Marine Corps said Tuesday it has sent a squadron of F-35B fighters to Japan, marking the first operational overseas deployment for the controversial jet that is under scrutiny from President-elect Donald Trump.
+WASHINGTON – The U.S. Marine Corps said Tuesday it has sent a squadron of F-35B fighters to Japan, marking the first operational overseas deployment for the controversial jet that is facing scrutiny from President-elect Donald Trump.

 The planes’ deployment to Marine Corps Air Station Iwakuni in Yamaguchi Prefecture marks a major milestone for the F-35, which has been bedeviled by technical glitches and soaring cost overruns.

-With a current development and acquisition price tag already at $379 billion for a total of 2,443 F-35 aircraft, Lockheed Martin’s F-35 is the most expensive plane in history, and costs are set to go higher still.
+With a current development and acquisition price tag already at $379 billion for a total of 2,443 F-35 aircraft, Lockheed Martin’s F-35 is the most expensive plane in history — and costs are set to go higher still.

-The Marines’ version of the plane, known as the F-35B, is capable of conducting short takeoffs and vertical landings.
+The marines’ version of the plane, known as the F-35B, is capable of conducting short takeoffs and vertical landings.

-Trump last month sent shockwaves through the aerospace industry when he tweeted that he wanted rival Boeing to price out a possible alternative.
+Trump last month sent shock waves through the aerospace industry when he tweeted that he wanted rival Boeing to price out a possible alternative.

 “Based on the tremendous cost and cost overruns of the Lockheed Martin F-35, I have asked Boeing to price-out a comparable F-18 Super Hornet!”
 Trump tweeted Dec.
 22.